sisrfeng/coc-wiki/F.A.Q.md

 ## `omni` is enabled for current filetype, but not working!

-Some `omni` function implementation could be broken and they could affect how COC works, so they have to be blacklisted, the current blacklist is: `LanguageClient#complete`.
+Some `omni` function could affect how COC works, so they have to be blacklisted, the current blacklist is: `LanguageClient#complete`.

 Get us feedback if you found any `omnifunc` that not works with COC, thanks!